bitfumes/laravel-multiauth/README.md

 php artisan multiauth:seed --role=super
 ```

-Now you can login your admin side by going to https://localhost:8000/admin with creadential of email = 'admin@gmail.com' and password = 'secret'.
+Now you can login your admin side by going to https://localhost:8000/admin with creadential of email = 'super@admin.com' and password = 'secret'.
 Obviously you can later change these things.

 ## Register new Admin

 To register new use you need to go to https://localhost:8000/admin/register
-Keep in mind that only a Super Admin can create new Admin.
+**Keep in mind that only a Super Admin can create new Admin.**

 ### Changing admin views
 You can Publish package views files and overrides with yours so that you can have views which suits your project design.